 What is a Product Owner?

-A product owner (PO) plays a significant central role in scrum development and the agile approach.
-A scrum or agile product owner is responsible for maximizing the value of the product result from the scrum team.
-He/she owns the product completely and is responsible for value optimization.
+A product owner (PO) role is closely linked to Scrum development and the agile approach.
+A scrum or agile product owner is responsible for maximizing the value of the product result from the Scrum team.
+They own the product completely and are responsible for value optimization.

 The product owner and his responsibilities remain almost the same in both approaches (agile and scrum).
-Value maximization is the sole responsibility of the PO and he/she does so by making the right choices in terms of what to develop and when to develop.
+Value maximization is the sole responsibility of the PO and they do so by making the right choices in terms of what to develop and when to develop.
 Creating, prioritizing, and managing backlog items is what a PO does on a daily basis.

 The scrum team is responsible for working on the backlog items as instructed.
 They can communicate and discuss issues and progress with the PO but the team isn’t held accountable.
-Product vision, goal, development, and backlog management are the core responsibilities of the PO and he/she is held responsible for the same.
+Product vision, goal, development, and backlog management are the core responsibilities of the PO and they are held responsible for the same.

 A PO does a lot of things that are all aimed at maximizing the product value.
 The major tasks include: